-Integration of hands-on solar installation experience into low-income job training programs.
+- Integration of hands-on solar installation experience into low-income job training programs.
 GRID Alternatives partners with existing job training organizations to incorporate GRID Alternatives' volunteer-based installation projects into their construction training curricula.
 GRID Alternatives dedicates 20% of its internal installations for these trainees to build hands-on experience with real-world solar PV installations that have conditions and requirements comparable to what they would encounter in private industry.
-Through Q1 2012, nearly 1,700 job trainees have received valuable hands-on experience in solar construction by participating in a SASH installation.

-- GRID Team Leader and ongoing hands-on opportunities of job trainees.
+Through Q2 2012, over 2,100 individual job trainees have received valuable hands-on experience in solar construction by participating in an in-house SASH installation. - GRID Team Leader and ongoing hands-on opportunities of job trainees.
 In addition to reserving entire installations for job training partnerships, GRID gives individual job trainees priority to participate on volunteer installations.
 Additionally, job trainees can participate in GRID's "Team Leader Program" that provides leadership roles on GRID's volunteer installations.
 These opportunities give a job trainee more opportunities to get the critical hands-on PV-installation experience required by most PV-solar contractors.
-To date, GRID has qualified over 175 individuals as Certified Roof and/or Ground Team Leaders. - Team Leaders may apply their experience toward NABCEP certification.
-The North American Board of Certified Energy Practitioners (NABCEP) is widely recognized and accepted as the definitive certification for solar energy professionals.
-An individual pursuing NABCEP's PV solar installer certification must meet the Board's requirement of having completed two PV solar installations as part of their application.
-One of the auxiliary benefits for a GRID Team Leader to become "Certified" to lead volunteer SASH installations by completing various GRID Team Leader requirements is that the experience can be applied toward meeting NABCEP's requisite installations.
-Several of GRID's standout "Certified" Team Leaders have applied their GRID experience toward their successful pursuit of their NABCEP certification, thereby improving their resume for prospective employers and making them more competitive in the job market. - Paid work and job placement opportunities for training program graduates.
+To date, GRID has qualified over 210 individuals as Certified Roof and/or Ground Team Leaders. - GRID Team Leaders may apply their experience toward NABCEP certification.
+The North American Board of Certified Energy Practitioners (NABCEP) is widely recognized as the definitive certification for solar energy professionals.
+An individual pursuing NABCEP's PV solar installer certification must meet the Board's requirement of having completed PV solar installations as part of their application.
+One of the auxiliary benefits for a GRID Team Leader is that the experience can be applied toward meeting NABCEP's requisite installations.
+Several of GRID's standout Team Leaders have applied their GRID experience toward their successful pursuit of their NABCEP certification, thereby improving their resume for prospective employers and making them more competitive in the job market. - Paid work and job placement opportunities for training program graduates.
 Students or graduates of these job training organizations may be provided with short-term paid work and opportunities for long-term job placement in the solar PV industry through the Subcontractor Partnership Program (SPP).
-These trainees will work alongside experienced installers from forprofit companies to install SASH systems, reducing total installation costs for the homeowner while providing the job trainees and the contractors with extended, paid "field interviews" where the trainees can be evaluated for available long-term installer positions with the company.
-Since the inception of the SPP, over 530 paid job opportunities have come to fruition for California solar job trainees through SPP installations.
+These trainees will work alongside experienced installers from for-profit companies to install SASH systems, reducing total installation costs for the homeowner while providing the job trainees and the contractors with extended, paid "field interviews" where the trainees can be evaluated for available long-term installer positions with the company.
+Since the inception of the SPP, over 685 paid job opportunities have come to fruition for California solar job trainees through SPP installations, nearly 150 of these in Q2 2012 alone.